 9 Gloucester is located on the SE corner of Gloucester and Marlborough, with 7 Gloucester to the north, across Marlborough, 11 Gloucester to the south, 322 Marlborough to the east, and 334 Marlborough to the west, across Gloucester.

 9 Gloucester (324 Marlborough) was designed by architect Willard Thomas Sears (of the firm of Cummings and Sears) and built for him ca. 1872, one of four contiguous houses (9-11-13-15 Gloucester) designed as two symmetrical pairs united by an uninterrupted mansard roof.
 At about the same time, he also designed 322 Marlborough on the adjoining lot to the east.
 The building permit for the five houses was issued to Cummings and Sears during the week ending May 3, 1872 (reported in the Boston Journal on May 4, 1872).

-Willard and Marianne (Mott) Sears made 15 Gloucester their home.
-He sold 322 Marlborough to his brother-in-law and sister, Charles W. Seabury and Elizabeth Willard (Sears) Seabury, who lived there, and sold 9-11–13 Gloucester to his first cousin, Joshua Montgomery Sears, who owned them as rental property.
-Joshua M. Sears is shown as the owner of all three houses on the 1883, 1888, and 1898 Bromley maps.
+Willard Sears and his wife, May (Motte) Sears, made 15 Gloucester their home.
+He sold he lot at 322 Marlborough to his brother-in-law and sister, Charles W. Seabury and Elizabeth Willard (Sears) Seabury, in July of 1872, before the house was completed, and kept 9-11-13 Gloucester as rental property.

 By the 1877-1878 winter season, it was the home of wine importer and wholesale liquor merchant John Eliot Atkins.
 He previously had lived at the Hotel Pelham (southwest corner of Boylston and Tremont).
 He and his wife, Helen M. (Eastman) Atkins were separated (and were divorced by 1900).